Surya-Ananth/retromoonlight/README.md

 ## Credits ##

-A huge thank you to [TechWizTime](https://github.com/TechWizTime) for his work in creating the install and setup script for moonlight in RetroPie.
-I am building on his work and could not have developed this without following his example!
+A huge thank you to [TechWizTime](https://github.com/TechWizTime) and [joelghill](https://github.com/joelghill) for his work in creating the install and setup script for moonlight in RetroPie.
+I am building on their work and could not have developed this without following his example!